ajisrael/learning-git/README.md

 From `man git-cherry-pick`

 Given one or more existing commits, apply the change each one introduces, recording a new commit for each.
 This requires your working tree to be clean (no modifications from the HEAD commit).

+### Fetch

+Get latest changes and update remote branches

+### Pull

+Get latest changes, update remote branch in local repo, and merge those changes with current (or selected) branch if tracked

+### Push

+Put latest changes from local branch to tracked remote branch and merge them.

+### Stash

+Stack of temporary changes, used mostly to keep working tree clean as needed.

 ## Tidbits